remton/smtp-client/README.md

 Sends emailText with emailFileAttachment as senderEmail to rcvEmail.
 The file attachment must be a text or similar file.
 Binary files are not supported.

+IMPORTANT:
+Do not send emails as anyone but yourself!

 Files required in directory:
 main.cpp, smtpClient.h, smtpClient.cpp, clientServer.h, clientServer.cpp